Quick Answer

 Keep ranking mechanics separate from copywriting

 This page is about getting surfaced more often.
-If your main problem is tone, first-paragraph structure, and example copy, use the separate writing guide.
+If your main problem is tone, first-paragraph structure, and whether the profile sounds too generic, use the separate writing guide.
 Keeping those questions separate makes both pages clearer.

 Frequently asked questions